 Artemis Motion Pictures brings you the first ever film festival dedicated to honoring female action and empowerment heroes.

-Every spring, we offer a special three-day affair to honor those contributing to the female action and empowerment genres, showcase amazing works featuring females leading roles of all kinds, and inspire our audiences.
+Every spring, we offer a special affair to honor those contributing to the female action and empowerment genres, showcase amazing works featuring females leading roles of all kinds, and inspire our audiences.

 Artemis was founded by Melanie Wise, Sean Newcombe and Zac Baldwin, three filmmakers with a long time love of female driven action films.
 They’ve produced shorts and features focusing on female action projects.

-They saw that the genre was loved by audiences the around the globe, despite the fact that studios, for many years, claimed female action films were box office poison.
+They saw that the genre was loved by audiences around the globe, despite the fact that studios, for many years, claimed female action films were box office poison.
 In 2014, the idea of Artemis was born with the intent to create a space where these types of films could play for audiences with an unsatisfied hunger of female driven action films.

 To learn more about our team, please click here.